Yoav666s/dnd-wiki/collections/_feats/mischievous-initiate.md

 ---
 title: "Mischievous Initiate"
 permalink: /feats/mischievous-initiate/
-excerpt: "Choose a [Mischievous Apprentice cantrip](/classes/rogue/mischievous-apprentice/#mischievous-incantations) to specialize in."
+excerpt: "You’re well practiced in a [mischievous apprentice’s](/classes/rogue/mischievous-apprentice/) trickery."
 ---

-Choose a Mischievous Apprentice cantrip to specialize in.
-You learn it if you don't know it already, and it doesn't count against your number of cantrips known.
-You can cast it as a bonus action and it gains any additional benefits you may have from other sources.
+You’re well practiced in a mischievous apprentice’s trickery:
+- You learn one cantrip of your choice from the mischievous apprentice spell list.
+Dexterity is your spellcasting ability for it.
+- You become specialized in this cantrip.
+It gains an additional benefit from the [mischievous incantations](/classes/rogue/mischievous-apprentice/#mischievous-incantations) feature, and you can cast it as a bonus action.
+- You have advantage on Dexterity (Sleight of Hand) checks when trying to cast this spell without being noticed.